philippinespire/pire_ssl_data_processing/README.md

 # do not use trailing / in paths
 sbatch /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/runFASTP_2_ssl.sbatch fq_fp1_clmparray fq_fp1_clmparray_fp2
 ```

+**These are your "contaminated" files, which will be used whenever you see the "cotam" treatment**

 * Update your species README, i.e. provide a link to the report and list the highlights

 Move your out file